GromNaN/pimple-interop/README.md

 a standardised interface to access services defined in dependency injection containers.

 [Pimple](https://github.com/container-interop/fig-standards/blob/master/proposed/container.md) is
 the kind of library that should implement this interface.
-But it can't because Silex, le micro-framework on top of Pimple, declares a method `Silex\Application::get` that conflicts with `Psr\Container\ContainerInterface::get`
+But it can't because Silex, the micro-framework on top of Pimple, declares a method `Silex\Application::get` that conflicts with `Psr\Container\ContainerInterface::get`

 Usage